MarkHone/UserLookup/README.md

+# UserLookup
-# UserLookup: Queries Windows Active Directory to retrieve user information based on a supplied list of usernames.
+Queries Windows Active Directory to retrieve user information based on a supplied list of usernames.